WikipediaLibrary/TWLight/README.md

 # README.md

-The Wikipedia Library Card Platform app, available at http://wikipedialibrary.wmflabs.org.
+The Wikipedia Library Card Platform app is available at http://wikipedialibrary.wmflabs.org.

 ## Quick Installation for Developers